-9th National Voters Day 2019: Theme, History and Significance
+National Voters Day 2020: Current Theme, History and Significance

 National Voters Day: History

-25th January is the foundation day of the Election Commission of India (ECI) which came into existence on 1950.
-This day was first celebrated in 2011 to encourage as much as young voters to take part in the electoral process.
+25th January is the foundation day of the Election Commission of India (ECI) which came into existence in 1950.
+This day was first celebrated in 2011 to encourage young voters to take part in the electoral process.
 No doubt it is the day to celebrate the right to vote and also the democracy of India.
-Election Commission main objective is to increase the enrolment of voters, especially the eligible ones.
+Election Commission's main objective is to increase the enrolment of voters, especially the eligible ones.

 Let us tell you that earlier the eligibility age of the voter was 21 years but in 1988 it was lowered to 18 years.
 Sixty-First Amendment Bill of 1998 lowered the voter's eligibility age in India.